 A second consideration is our audience.
 Does our audience consume content via video?
 If so, this is another reason to pursue it.
 But if they prefer other forms of communication, then vlogging is a waste of our time.

-While producing video to grow our platform and connect with our audience may be an ideal opportunity for us, don’t jump in without considering the ramifications.
+While producing a video to grow our platform and connect with our audience may be an ideal opportunity for us, don’t jump in without considering the ramifications.
 First, are we ready for it?
-Second will our audience watch it?
+The second will our audience watch it?

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!